stac-extensions/ssys/README.md

 - The Exoplanet Encyclopedia provides a nearly complete list of currently known extrasolar planets: [http://exoplanet.eu/](http://exoplanet.eu/index.php).
-- Asteroids: Usage is to use preferably name (if it exists) or principal designation (the number is not used here, it can be included in alt_target_name)
+- Asteroids: Usage is to use preferably name (if it exists) or principal designation.
-- Calibration targets: Values can relate to existing names in a given archive (e.g., the PSA contains values such as bias, checkout, dark, flatfield, internal source…)
+- Calibration targets: Values can relate to existing names in a given archive (e.g., the PSA contains values such as bias, checkout, dark, flatfield, internal source…).

 #### ssys:local_time